 … all in all, not able to decide at all.

-Psychologist Barry Schwartz sometimes coined the phrase “Paradox of Choice” to describe his consistent findings that, while increased choice allows us to achieve objectively better results, it also leads to greater anxiety, indecision, paralysis, and dissatisfaction.
+Psychologist Barry Schwartz sometimes coined the phrase “Paradox of Choice” to describe his consistent findings that while increased choices allows us to achieve objectively better results it also leads to greater anxiety, indecision, paralysis and dissatisfaction.

-There are lots of findings which suggest the fact that overthinking a problem makes it harder to do your best creative work.
-When you over analyze a situation, you become less creative cos much of your time is wasted.
+There are lots of findings which suggest the fact that overthinking is a problem that makes it harder to do your best creative work.
+When you over analyze a situation you become less creative as much of your time is wasted.

 Overcoming Analysis Paralysis

 There are many ways to help prevent or overcome the logjam of analysis paralysis.
-There may be many factors contributing to the cause and if these are made known, they become easy to overcome.
+There may be many factors contributing to the cause and if these are known they become easy to overcome.

 Having a clear goal can simplify your decisions and actions for any project.
 Know your main objective.

-When paralyzed by a particular decision, reaching out for someone else’s opinion, literally anyone else’s opinion, can lead to a decision we’re happier with than if we had made the choice ourselves.
+When paralyzed by a particular decision reaching out for someone else’s opinion, literally anyone else’s opinion can lead to a decision we’ll be happier with than if we had made the choice ourselves.

 Identify Your Top Objective(s)

-Before entering into the decision making process, identify your top objective(s) for this decision.
-Then, use that to guide you in your decision making.
+Before entering into the decision making process identify your top objective(s) for the particular decision.
+Then use that to guide you in your decision making.
 This will help you to arrive at a valid decision quicker.

-Unless it’s a life-altering decision, perfection isn’t the key.
-Your role is topick a moderately okay decision in a fair amount of time, then move forward after that.
+Unless it’s a life-altering decision perfection isn’t the key.
+Your role is to pick a moderately okay decision in a fair amount of time then move forward thereafter.

-Decisions are most difficult when uncertainty is the greatest.
-We often base our choices off of assumptions that may or may not be accurate.
-Luckily, there’s an easy way to test our assumptions without having to fully commit to any given path.
+Decisions are most difficult when uncertainty is greatest.
+We often base our choices from assumptions that may or may not be accurate.
+Luckily there’s an easy way to test our assumptions without having to fully commit to any given path.
 It’s called an iterative approach.
 Approach your problems with a dynasty (positive) mindset.